 1. Overview This document is an installation guide for the MFA VPN provided by RCDevs.
 Hence, the installation or configuration of WebADM, including token registration is not covered in this guide.
 For installation and usage guides of WebADM and OpenOTP, please refer to the RCDevs WebADM Installation Guide and the RCDevs WebADM Administrator Guide available through the RCDevs online documentation Website.
 2. Installation of MFA VPN On a RedHat, CentOS or Fedora system, you can use our repository, which simplifies updates.

 1. Product Overview WAProxy is an HTTP(S) reverse proxy for WebADM.
 While any reverse proxy should be able to fill the role, this one has been already configured by RCDevs to work securely and use all the features WebADM provides to reverse proxies.
 WAProxy handles basic load balancing, failover, and both server and client certificates with the least possible amount of configuration effort.
 Without a WAProxy reverse proxy, WebADM end-user web applications must be accessible from anywhere its users could be: if you use OpenOTP Push Login or TiQR, a user’s phone must be able to access the mobile communication endpoints on your WebADM installation from the internet.

 1. Background This document describes how to set up Push Login infrastructure, using WebADM, OpenOTP Push Server and optionally WAProxy.
 OpenOTP is the RCDevs MFA Service running on top of the RCDevs WebADM platform.
 OpenOTP itself is composed of several server applications and components that provide secure and reliable authentication of users connecting to applications, online services, intranet, extranet just to name a few.
 OpenOTP relies on proven technologies and open standards, such as OATH (the initiative for open authentication), HOTP / TOTP / OCRA, Radius, LDAP.

 How To Configure WebADM with a Read-Only Active Directory Important Note An entreprise license is mandatory for that setup since WebADM 1.6.6 In some circumstances, we can not write in the LDAP backend.
 In that case, we need to store some configurations in a local LDAP database and users extra information in a SQL database.
-In this example, we will start with a Webadm server running with a local MariaDB and RCDevs Directory Server.
-It could be the VMWare Appliance or a new installation.
+In this example, we will start with a WebADM server running with a local MariaDB and RCDevs Directory Server.